 PIP Reports: Three trips to North Brook island to monitor the Torres Strait /Pied imperial-pigeon colony have been completed for the 2020-21 season with the fourth and final count for the year scheduled for 9th February.
 How fortunate that COVID-19 did not extend its disruptive fingers into our region and break the consistency of these counts – often postponed but never abandoned – which have continued without interruption since 1965.
 The October count of 17,955 birds was unexpectedly high but, this was not maintained in the following months.
 The numbers recorded in November (21,227) and December (21,459), when taken with totals from the last few years, show the population plateauing around the low to mid twenty-thousands – roughly 10,000 less than pre-Yasi records.
 Next week’s count will undoubtedly yield a much lower figure as many birds will have already departed for their ‘winter’ home in the New Guinea lowlands.
 Anyone wishing to receive copies of these trip reports, or further details about the trips, please contact us.

 Our Society at Work – through its Branches.
 Each year individual branches of our Society submit a report of their activities during the previous financial year.
-A compilation of these reports, with accompanying photos, is presented at the Society’s AGM and has now been made available online.
-It gives a wonderful overview of the work of branches around Queensland and I encourage members to browse through the contents.
+A compilation of these reports, with accompanying photos, is presented at the Society’s AGM and gives a wonderful overview of the work of branches around Queensland and I encourage members to browse through the contents.
 You might find ideas there that prompt you to think “Why don’t we do this?” – and if so, please let us know.

 NB Copyright of all images in this post resides with the photographers.
 Pease contact us for permission to use.